adabbott/Research_Notes/voting_data/README.md

 img2pdf *.png -o all_pngs.pdf
 ```

-If using WSL, need an Xserver to plot without exceptions raised, but it is need to display.
+If using WSL, need an Xserver to plot without exceptions raised, but it is not needed to display.
 Just run `wslview all_pngs.pdf`